RominaFior/task-tracker/README.md

 ## Development server

+Run `npm run start` for a dev server.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Run server `npm run server` for a dev server and database.
+Navigate to `http://localhost:5000/`.

 ## Code scaffolding